Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-When Jayesh goes to the club he doesnt dance, he does "the Jayesh boogey" aka roundhouse kicking everyone
+Jayesh can clap with one hand.

-Updated on: [28/8/2024]
+Updated on: [29/8/2024]
 <!-- #jokeEnd -->